After 30 hours of negotiations, the 187 Member States that attended the Third UN World Conference on

 Sendai framework for disaster risk reduction adopted by Member States

 The Third United Nations World Conference on Disaster Risk Reduction (WCDRR) was kicked off today in Sendai, Japan.
 It will be held from 14 to 18 March 2015 in Sendai City, Miyagi Prefecture.
 Several thousand participants including world leaders are attending the event as well as related events linked to the World Conference under the umbrella of building the resilience of nations and communities to disasters.

-UNOOSA/UN-SPIDER and many partners from the Space, the Earth observations and the Civil Protection communities, and from the regional and international organizations have been working together since June 2014 as a way to spearhead efforts regarding the incorporation of the use of Earth Observations and Space-based applications in the post-2015 framework for
+UNOOSA/UN-SPIDER together with many partners from the Space, the Earth observations and the Civil Protection communities, and from the regional and international organizations have conducted a variety of efforts since June 2014 as a way to spearhead efforts regarding the incorporation of the use of Space-based Technologies and Applications and